Provence wine: Coteaux d'Aix-en-Provence and Les Baux-de-Provence

 The Coteaux d'Aix-en-Provence AOC is the second largest Provençal wine appellation, covering over 50 communes in the west and northwestern regions of Provence.
 The area comprises the city of Aix-en-Provence and surrounding communes.
 Nearly 60% of the production is red wine, followed by 35% rosé and 5% white wine.
 The major grape varieties include Grenache, Cinsaut and Mourvèdre, and Cabernet Sauvignon was introduced to the region in the 1960s.
 The cuttings came from the Bordeaux estate of Château La Lagune.
 The main white wine grapes of the Coteaux d'Aix-en-Provence include Bourboulenc, Clairette, Grenache blanc, Chardonnay, Sauvignon blanc and Semillon.
 Some producers produce white nouveau wine (young wine) that is released in December following the harvest and only two weeks after the release of Beaujolais nouveau.
 Unlike the red Beaujolais wine, these Provençal white wines are not required to have the words nouveau or primeur on the label.

 Within the Coteaux d'Aix-en-Provence is the smaller Les Baux-de-Provence AOC which was granted AOC status in 1995.
 The climate of the region is very hot with the surrounding valley known as the Val d'Enfer (Valley of Hell).
 Vineyards are centered around the hilltop village of the Les Baux-de-Provence and red grape varieties account for around 80%. with some white wine and a dry rosé.
 The leading grape varieties are Grenache, Mourvèdre and Syrah.
 The AOC rule requires that no two varieties can compose more than 90% of the blend with Carignan, Cinsaut and Counoise permitted but at a maximize usage of 30%.
 The use of Cabernet Sauvignon is growing in prevalence but is limited to composing no more than 20% of the blend.
 The rosés of Les Baux-de-Provence are composed of a minimum 60% of Cinsaut, Grenache and Syrah with similar requirements to the AOC red wine that no two grapes varieties compose more than 90% of the blend.
-Baux-de-Provence was the first AOC to require all vineyards to be farmed biodynamically.
-The rule was adopted as producers had already converted to organic viticulture, eliminating the use of chemicals that could easily dispersed from the vines by the strong Mistral wind.
+Baux-de-Provence requires vineyards to be farmed without the use of herbicides.
+As of 2023, the entirety of the AOC is farmed organically.

+The most famous estate of the Les Baux-de-Provence area (and, arguably, of Provence) is Domaine de Trévallon, owned by the Dürrbach family.
+They are most notable for being among the estates that pioneered Provence's now-signature Cabernet Sauvignon & Syrah blend for red wines.